Calculate net realizable value for inventory and accounts receivable, including LCNRV write-downs and allowance adjustments from selling price inputs.

 • NRV is the Net Realizable Value ($)

-• SP is the Selling Price of the inventory ($)
+• SP is the estimated selling price (in the ordinary course of business) ($)

 What is a Net Realizable Value?